neuralmagic/deepsparse/README.md

 ## Computer Vision and NLP Models

 In addition to LLMs, DeepSparse supports many variants of CNNs and Transformer models such as BERT, ViT, ResNet, EfficientNet, YOLOv5/8, and many more!
-Take a look at the [Computer Vision](https://sparsezoo.neuralmagic.com/?modelSet=computer_vision) and [Natural Language Processing](https://sparsezoo.neuralmagic.com/?modelSet=natural_language_processing) domains of SparseZoo.
+Take a look at the [Computer Vision](https://sparsezoo.neuralmagic.com/?modelSet=computer_vision) and [Natural Language Processing](https://sparsezoo.neuralmagic.com/?modelSet=natural_language_processing) domains of [SparseZoo](https://sparsezoo.neuralmagic.com/), our home for optimized models.

 ### Installation